 - Less unnatural implant movement with muscle contraction

 - Softer and more natural looking breast earlier in the recovery period.

-We do offer financing through Care Credit and Capitol One Healthcare Finance.
-Please visit our page on Financing Your Surgery for more information.
+A: We do offer financing through Care Credit and Capitol One Healthcare Finance.
+Please visit our page on plastic surgery financing for more information.

 Some general guidelines are listed below:

 - Stop taking any medication containing ASA or aspirin at least 2 weeks prior to your surgery.
 These medications interfere with blood clotting, increasing the risk of bruising and excessive bleeding.
 They are present in many cold and headache remedies, so check your labels, and if in doubt, call us!
 Also avoid medications that contain Ibuprofen (Motrin, Advil, etc.)

 - Avoid alcohol as much as possible for two weeks prior to your surgery.
 Avoid alcohol completely for 48 hours prior to your surgery.

 - Stop smoking.
 Smoking interferes with the circulation to the skin.
 It increases the risk of wound healing problems and loss of undermined skin.